Welcome from the Headteacher

 Hunnyhill is a “Rights Respecting” school and are proud of our school values.
 We are proud of the impact this has had on learning and behaviour.

-Hunnyhill has a pilot specialist resourced provision supporting pupils on the IOW with Social Emotion and Mental Health needs (SEMH).
+Hunnyhill has a specialist resourced provision supporting pupils on the IOW with Social Emotion and Mental Health needs (SEMH).

 Mrs Lisa Steedman